The American Caregiver Story

-Also, on the website, you will find news about the drugs from the FDA which details any warnings or recalls of the medication at present or in the past.
+Also, on the website, you will find news about the drugs from the FDA, which details any warnings or recalls of the medication at present or in the past.

 The managing editor of the American Recall Center, Dr. Mario Trucillo, is an experienced medical writer who has worked with pharmaceutical and biotechnology companies.
 Dr. Trucillo has a doctorate degree in

 A Word from Dr. Mario Trucillo.

 “Being a caregiver is one of the most important, yet under-appreciated, roles in our world today.
-The caregiver is often the most trusted resource for making day-to-day activities for a variety of different patients and types of care, which is no small task.
+The caregiver is often the most trusted resource for daily activities for various patients and types of care, which is no small task.

 Our goal is to relieve some of the pressure of being a caregiver by being a reliable and timely resource for our readers.
 We hope that you find the site a valuable resource and that it helps keep the focus where it matters most: caring.”

-Check out the American Recall Center whenever you have a question about a drug or medical device and ask your doctor to discuss the information with you.
+Check out the American Recall Center whenever you have a question about a drug or medical device, and ask your doctor to discuss the information with you.